-A. General Provisions

-- 1. Students may be suspended for serious behavioral infractions. - a.
-Principals may suspend students enrolled in grades 3 through 12 for up to ten (10) consecutive days for cause.

-- b.
-Principals may suspend students enrolled in Pre-Kindergarten through Grade 2 for up to five consecutive school days only when the school administration, in consultation with a school psychologist or other mental health professional, determines that a student is an imminent threat of serious harm to other students or staff that cannot be reduced or eliminated through intervention and supports. - 2.
+- A. General Provisions - 1.
+Students may be suspended for serious behavioral infractions. - a.
+Principals may suspend students enrolled in grades 3 through 12 for up to ten (10) consecutive school days for cause. - b.
+Principals may suspend students enrolled in prekindergarten through grade 2 for up to five consecutive school days only when the school administration, in consultation with a school psychologist or other mental health professional, determines that a student is an imminent threat of serious harm to other students or staff that cannot be reduced or eliminated through intervention and supports. - 2.
 In-school suspensions should be assigned with the same considerations and expectations accorded short-term suspensions, long-term suspensions, or extended suspensions.
-This includes keeping records of in-school suspensions, parental notification, and reporting in-school suspensions using currently accepted guidelines for reporting of disciplinary data. - 3.
-Students serving in-school suspensions may be prohibited from attending classes and from participating in school-related or extracurricular activities. - 4.
-Students serving short-term suspensions, long-term suspensions, extended suspensions, or expulsion will remain off all HCPSS properties for the duration of the suspension or expulsion unless prior authorization has been granted by the school principal.

-B. General Procedures

-- 1. The student must be informed promptly of the alleged violation and given the opportunity to explain in writing his/her explanation of the situation. - 2.
+This includes keeping records of in-school suspensions, parental notification, and reporting in-school suspensions using currently accepted guidelines for reporting of disciplinary data.

+- 3. Students serving in-school suspensions may be prohibited from attending classes and from participating in school-related or extracurricular activities. - 4.
+Students serving short-term suspensions, long-term suspensions, extended suspensions, or expulsion will remain off all HCPSS properties for the duration of the suspension or expulsion unless prior authorization has been granted by the school principal. - B. General Procedures - 1.
+The student will be informed promptly of the alleged violation and given the opportunity to explain in writing his/her explanation of the situation. - 2.
 The student or the student's parent will have a conference with the principal/designee and/or any other appropriate personnel during the suspension period. - 3.
 If a principal determines that a suspension up to ten (10) school days is warranted, he/she will inform the student and the student's parent of the reason(s) for the suspension within one school day after the conclusion of the investigation.
 Verbal communication is to be attempted in cases of suspension.
 However, other forms of notification may be utilized when verbal communication cannot be made, including the use of written notices, email, and administrative conferences with the student and the parent.
 If a student is suspended he/she will not be released from school during the initial day of suspension without parent notification. - 4.
-If the suspension is ordered by the principal/designee, an appeal of a suspension of ten (10) days or less may be made to the Superintendent/Designee within ten (10) days of the date on which the suspension began.
+If a principal determines that a suspension of any length is warranted, the student's parent will receive a letter that includes: - a.
+The reason for the suspension - b.
+The length of the suspension - c.
+The appeal procedures - d.
+The list of community resources. - 5.
+If the suspension is ordered by the principal/designee, an appeal of a suspension of ten (10) school days or less may be made to the Superintendent/Designee within ten (10) days of the date on which the suspension began.